Boris_2009_2

 Studied dynamic differences between ventricular fibrillation types

-Johns Hopkins University, Baltimore, MD, and the Institute of Electronic Circuits, Genova, Italy
+Johns Hopkins University, Baltimore, MD, and the The Institute of Electronics, Computer and Telecommunication Engineering), Genova, Italy

 Section Signal Analysis in Cardiology - SAC